-This is called “the buyer’s journey” and it is essential element of inbound marketing.
+This is called the buyer’s journey or customer journey and it is essential element of inbound marketing.

-Having a well-planned buyer’s journey will allow you to grow your b2b sales pipeline.
+Having a well-planned customer journey will allow you to grow your marketeting and sales pipeline.
 Generate more leads with a smaller team and optimise your marketing spend at every stage of the buyer’s journey.

 Let’s start with a brief overview of how the B2B buyers of today make their purchases.